commercetools/commercetools-sync-java/docs/usage/TYPE_SYNC.md

 as types are obtained from the target project on commercetools platform in batches for better performance.
 The algorithm accumulates up to `batchSize` resources from the input list, then fetches the corresponding types from the target project on commecetools platform in a single request.
 Playing with this option can slightly improve or reduce processing speed.
-If it is not set, the default batch size is 50 for product type sync.
+If it is not set, the default batch size is 50 for type sync.
 ##### Example
 ````java
 final TypeSyncOptions typeSyncOptions =